chaos-mesh/chaos-mesh-action/README.md

 ## Limitation

-- Link to private K8s clusters are not supported now.
+- Link to private K8s clusters is not supported now.
 - Only support helm 3.x now.